 – Parker J. Palmer

-Join us for a Circle of Trust®, a pilgrimage to sacred and storied places, where the history of our Nation’s Civil Rights movement lives in the streets, museums, houses of worship, bridges and monuments of Montgomery and Selma Alabama.
-This retreat will hold safe space for us to consider the journey of Social Justice from the Civil Rights Era to today and contemplate how our past informs our personal relationship with social responsibility, invites us to reflect on the current climate in our Country, and respond to the many questions that we may be holding about our role in answering the courageous voices of yesterday and the calls to action of today.
+Join us for a Circle of Trust pilgrimage to sacred and storied places where the history of our nation’s Civil Rights movement lives in the streets, museums, houses of worship, bridges and monuments of Montgomery and Selma, Alabama.
+We will consider the journey of Social Justice from the Civil Rights era to today, and contemplate how our past informs our personal relationship to social responsibility.
+We will reflect on the current climate in our country, and respond to the many questions that we may be holding about our role in answering the courageous voices of yesterday and the calls to action of today.

 About This Retreat:

-This four-day experience will incorporate the principles, practices and touchstones of the Circle of Trust approach, established by Parker J. Palmer, using “place” as a framework that will be woven throughout the retreat.
+This four-day experience will incorporate the principles, practices and touchstones of the Circle of Trust approach, established by Parker J. Palmer.
 We will spend time in self-reflection, small group discussion, and group sharing as we travel back into time, stand in the present, and contemplate our future.

-Imagine standing at the Capitol Steps on the same day, March 25, that Dr. Martin Luther King, Jr. addressed 25,000 people who gathered there at the completion of their march from Selma to Montgomery.
+Imagine standing at the Capitol Steps where Dr. Martin Luther King, Jr. addressed 25,000 people who gathered there at the completion of their march from Selma to Montgomery.
 Picture sitting together in the Southern Poverty Law Center Museum and the Dexter Avenue King Memorial Baptist Church where Dr. King preached.
 Envision walking across the Edmund Pettus Bridge where the Selma march took place.
 These are the places awaiting you as we search for the Soul of Social Justice, our truth and place in the ongoing efforts to respectfully engage with each other, honoring the unalienable rights of every citizen.

 “If I am not for myself, who is for me?
 And when I am for myself, what am I?
 And if not now, when?”